samatua1221-2896/3D_Print_Pen/JOURNAL.md

 ![Screenshot 2025-06-18 5 01 48 PM](https://github.com/user-attachments/assets/9a111527-ea79-4895-9bb5-a3904e44d945)

 Tomorrow I'll work on arranging the PCB and starting to work on the CAD and wiring structure for the pen.

+# June 19, 2025 (6 hrs)

+Today I worked on getting my BOM in order and finishing up the design of my PCB.
+So far, it's looking like theres not too much